Probabilistic Test-Time Generalization by Variational Neighbor-Labeling: Computational complexity and Runtime comparison

 \section{Computational complexity and Runtime comparison}

 We provide the overall runtime comparison of our method in both the training (Table \ref{table:source_training}) and test-time stage (Table \ref{table:runtime}).
 As we utilize the meta-learning-based strategy to learn the ability to handle domain shifts during training and to generate variational neighbor labels, the runtime during training is larger than the ERM baseline.
-Moreover, compared with the ERM baseline, our variational neighbor-labeling and meta-learning framework only introduce a few parameters (around 1\%) in addition.
+Moreover, compared with the ERM baseline, our variational neighbor-labeling and meta-learning framework only introduces a few more parameters (around 1\%).

 {Since the meta-learning strategy is only deployed in the training time, our method has similar overall runtime for generalization at test time compared with the other test-time adaptation, e.g., Tent \citep{wang2021tent}, and test-time domain generalization methods, e.g., TAST \citep{jang2022test}.} Another factor for the runtime is the number of updated parameters at test time.
-The models only update the parameters of BN layers, e.g., Tent-BN \cite{wang2021tent}, or classifiers, e.g., T3A \cite{iwasawa2021test} have lower overall runtime than ours that update all model parameters.
-Compared with the methods that update all parameters with pseudo labels \cite{liang2020we, jang2022test}, our overall computational runtime is competitive and even lower.
+The models only update the parameters of BN layers, e.g., Tent-BN \citep{wang2021tent}, or classifiers, e.g., T3A \citep{iwasawa2021test} have lower overall runtime than ours that update all model parameters.
+Compared with the methods that update all parameters with pseudo labels \citep{liang2020we, jang2022test}, our overall computational runtime is competitive and even lower.